ImtiazKhanDS/notes/Mutual Funds.md

 1. Managed by asset management companies (AMC)
-2. An aggregration of stocks
+2. An aggregation of stocks
-3. Mutal Funds types
+3. Mutual Funds types
    1. Equity - We can only invest here.
    2. Debt - Not Halal
    3. Hybrid - Not Halal